- Roman Polanski

 Just when it should end, semantic debates erupt about whose boy incited the scuffle, whose boy is a “snitch” or not, and whose approach to parenting is best.
 It comes out that Michael and Penelope’s child was harassing the supposed “maniac” attacker with his youth gang and perhaps provoked the incident.
 Add alcohol to these disagreements and inhibitions fall, mutating into arguments and shouting.
 Alan’s continual cell phone calls fan the flames, as does Penelope’s refusal to concede her high moral ground; Michael becomes the target of Nancy’s attack when it’s revealed he ostensibly murdered a hamster.
 At one moment, you might side with Michael or Penelope, but then all at once the conversation takes a turn and you find yourself siding with Alan or Nancy.
 Each couple attempts to support their partner, but after a few drinks, the men have moved to one side of the room and the women to the other.
 This escalating exchange soon finds each “civilized” individual on their own facing the meaninglessness of it all, and defending their defenseless position from three other attackers.

-Although each character is exaggerated in ways best associated with a compact stage production, Carnage can nonetheless be enjoyed for the superior performances on display.
+Although each character is exaggerated in ways best associated with compact stage production, Carnage can nonetheless be enjoyed for the superior performances on display.
 Foster’s transition is the most impressive, her severe politeness slowly eroding into the most vocal, high-pitched hysterics.
 Winslet, too, may seem demure at first, but slowly transforms into a reactionary capable of lashing out.
 Reilly, an underrated dramatic performer, perfectly blends his comic and dramatic styles here.
-Waltz’s performance is the most fascinating, who gives Alan a cold-hearted façade that crumbles into a weakened figure when his cell phone takes a bath.
+Waltz’s performance is the most fascinating, giving Alan a cold-hearted façade that crumbles into a weakened figure when his cell phone takes a bath.
 But each of the actors accomplishes something incredible beyond bringing to life a gamut of emotions within a limited timeframe; they’re able to do this while also acting drunk.
 Playing drunk is one of the hardest things for an actor to accomplish realistically, especially in a comedy.
 Emphasize your slurs and body language too much and it’s absurd; do it too little and it’s ineffective.
 Not every actor could play these roles, and even fewer still could realize them in inebriated states.
 Yet each of them is completely convincing.
-Moreover, Winslet not only has to play her character drunk, but also has the added challenge of drifting in and out of nausea.
+Moreover, Winslet not only has to play her character drunk but also has the added challenge of drifting in and out of nausea.

 Polanski’s film is fast-paced, deceptively simple, carefully arranged, and often hilarious in its observations about social decorum and the hypocrisies therein.
 His use of space borders on brilliant without becoming flashy or self-indulgent, and he never attempts to change the material into something pointedly cinematic.
 And yet, this very much feels like “a Roman Polanski film” in the best ways.
 Another filmmaker might have been tempted to expand the script somehow, or include scenes outside of the apartment.
 But Polanski is right at home in this almost single-room investigation.
 Some may consider this characteristic the film’s downfall, that the space and characters occupy what must be called filmed theater.
 But that confined nature is the trademark of Reza’s play and the exact reason why Polanski was no doubt drawn to it.
 With the exception of Glengarry GlenRoss, few play-to-film adaptations have so lovingly preserved the source material.
-And with his prestigious ensemble that seems custom tailored to their roles, Polanski’s craft allows them to flourish.
+And with his prestigious ensemble that seems tailored to their roles, Polanski’s craft allows them to flourish.